zeroluck/docs/sources/admin-guide/uma/index.md

 `aat_grant_types_supported`: the supported OAuth grant types used for issuing AATs.

-`token_endpoint`: the URI to request a PAT or AAT.
+`token_endpoint`: the uri to request a PAT or AAT.

-`authorization_endpoint`: the URI to request authorization for issuing a PAT or AAT.
+`authorization_endpoint`: the uri to request authorization for issuing a PAT or AAT.

-`introspection_endpoint`: the URI to introspect an RPT.
+`introspection_endpoint`: the uri to introspect an RPT.

-`resource_set_registration_endpoint`: the URI for a resource server to register a resource set.
+`resource_set_registration_endpoint`: the uri for a resource server to register a resource set.

-`permission_registration_endpoint`: the URI for a resource server to register a requested permission.
+`permission_registration_endpoint`: the uri for a resource server to register a requested permission.

-`rpt_endpoint`: the URI for the client to request authorization data.
+`rpt_endpoint`: the uri for the client to request authorization data.

-`dynamic_client_endpoint`: the URI for registering a dynamic client.
+`dynamic_client_endpoint`: the uri for registering a dynamic client.

 # Resource Registration